 Ascariasis is an intestinal infection caused by a parasitic roundworm.
 While globally it is the most common human infection caused by worms, ascariasis is rare in the United States.
-It occurs most often in areas with poor sanitation or crowded living conditions.
+Most cases happen in areas with poor sanitation or crowded living conditions.

 Signs and Symptoms

 Kids are more likely than adults to develop gastrointestinal symptoms with an ascariasis infection because their smaller intestines are at greater risk for intestinal blockage.
 The greater the number of worms involved, the more severe the symptoms are likely to be.

 Symptoms seen with mild infestation include: